 Also, they don’t have the number of listed cryptocurrencies you find on Kucoin and Binance.

 Finally, they are not close to offering the trading volume Kucoin and Binance are doing in the spot market.
-However, for the derivative market, Bybit is a great crypto trading platform.
+However, Bybit is a great crypto trading platform for the derivative market.

 Conclusion: Bybit is not a good crypto exchange for spot trading but for derivative trading.